 Lemon juice – which helps to balance the sweetness of the dish.

-Eggs and milk – mixed together to form a custard which is poured over the dish prior to baking.
+Eggs and milk - mixed together to form a custard which is poured over the dish halfway through the baking time.

 Salt and pepper – to your own taste.